chrisimpacts/FPL-Points-Predictor/README.md

 Fantasy Premier League (FPL) is a game played by millions of football fans globally.
 Players of the game choose real-life premier league goalkeepers, defenders, midfielders and forwards and are awarded points according to the performances, for example a goal scored by a defender is 6 points and an assist is worth 3 points.
 Each player has a cost which can change over time.

-In order to choose the best FPL team, it would be useful to scrape and join data from different sources.

-There are 3 steps to this process:
+There are 4 steps to this process:
 1. Scrape and join data from Vaastav Github & the FPL website
 2. Transform data and add new features: running averages, metrics per 90 etc.
 3. Use Random Forest regression to predict components of FPL points.
 Combine these to create a xPoints estimate for each player and gameweek.